-Liz Lewinson is a communications specialist, an award-winning author, speaker, technologist, teacher, strategic planner, and feminist.
+Liz Lewinson is an award-winning author, speaker, technologist, teacher, strategic planner, and feminist.

-In technology, she is an Agile trained teacher and facilitator.
+In technology, she is an Agile-trained teacher and facilitator.
 She has conducted strategic planning for some of the largest companies and governmental agencies in the world; led complex, multi-million dollar projects/programs in information technology and business process improvement.
-In the communications field, she has gained renown for public relations expertise in mass media.
-She has created and executed communications plans that build, motivate and galvanize constituencies.
+In the communications field, she has created and executed communications plans that build, motivate and galvanize constituencies.

 In P.R. and marketing, her clients included Tri-Star Television; Stephen J. Cannell Productions (“21 Jump Street,” “Hunter,” “Wiseguy”); Carson Productions.
 “The Tonight Show Starring Johnny Carson;” Faberge; Hanna Barbera and others.
 Since 1990, she has free-lanced as a PR/Marketing consultant for a number of clients.

 As a freelance journalist, she published her work in the Los Angeles Times, the New York Times Features Syndicate and numerous magazines.
 She was a contributing editor to PC AI (Artificial Intelligence) Magazine.